Thanks to Michael Czepiel for his technical input.

 Below are some steps for finding and inserting a numeric code.

-Either hexadecimal or decimal numbers can be used, but it is important to know because the entity code template differs slightly depending on whether you use hexadecimal or decimal.
+Either hexadecimal (base 16) or decimal numbers (Base 10) can be used, but it is important to know which version the source uses.
+Please note.

 |Capital A with Macron (Ā)||Numeric Code||HTML Entity Code||Result|

 Use the following code to declare that your HTML page is using

 Browsers and content platforms may use prefer different forms of an entity code, so it's wise to test a code in different platforms.

 Also, so codepoint can be displayed unless the browser has access to the correct font.
 See the Languages page for information about each script and language.

 The following tools are available to convert between hexadecimal and decimal numbers.